 Now that we’ve narrowed down the selection to webcams, here are a few different options for your work-from-home setup.

 It’s hard to hold a conversation with co-workers during a video conference if all they see from you are blurry pixels.
 That’s why the Logitech C922 Pro offers both vivid 1080p resolution at 30fps or hyperfast 720p at 60fps—giving you crisp, detailed video with no lag, pixelation or distortion.
 Plus, with no-drop audio, autofocus, auto-light correction and a 78° diagonal field of view, the C922 Pro integrates seamlessly to any home office setup.
-And like the StreamCam, the C922 Pro also comes with Logitech Capture for free.
+And like the StreamCam, the C922 Pro also works with G HUB for easy access to your settings.

 Designed to make online work more efficient than ever, this camera certainly lives up to the “Ultra” in its name.
 Along with all of the features of the previous two cameras, Brio Ultra also gives you 4K resolution, advanced auto-light and color correction technology and a flexible field of view.
 Plus, PC users can use the Brio Ultra with Windows Hello, which unlocks your PC and logs you in with advanced facial recognition software.

 Sometimes the source of your connection problems comes down to your at-home internet bandwidth, in which case you need a camera that can do a lot with only a little.
 The C925e does just that, as its H.264 support, Scalable Video Coding (SVC) and UVC 1.1 encoding minimizes reliance on your computer and network resources when recording or streaming video to provide high-quality video feeds while using minimal bandwidth.